yourdevkalki/antibody/README.md

 **An immune system for AI agents.** Autonomous safety infrastructure that detects on-chain misbehaviour and freezes the agent at machine speed — before a human even notices.

-ETHGlobal Open Agents submission, solo build.
-Targets KeeperHub, ENS, and Uniswap prize tracks.
+ETHGlobal Open Agents submission.
+Built on KeeperHub, ENS, and Uniswap.

 ---